Sairyss/domain-driven-hexagon/README.md

   ...
 ```

-This way each module is further split into highly cohesive subcomponents (usually by feature).
+This way each module is further split into highly cohesive subcomponents (by feature).
+Now when you open the project, instead of just seeing directories like `controllers`, `services`, `repositories`, etc. you can see right away what features application has from just reading directory names.

-Shared files like domain objects (entities/aggregates), repositories, shared DTOs, interfaces, etc. are stored outside of feature subcomponents since they are usually reused in multiple places.
 This approach makes navigation and maintaining easier since all related files are close to each other.
-It also makes every feature properly encapsulated.
+It also makes every feature properly encapsulated and gives you an ability to make decisions based on each particular feature's needs.

+Shared files like domain objects (entities/aggregates), repositories, shared DTOs, interfaces, etc. can be stored outside of feature directory since they are usually reused by multiple subcomponents.

 This is called [The Common Closure Principle (CCP)](https://ericbackhage.net/clean-code/the-common-closure-principle/).
 Folder/file structure in this project uses this principle.
 Related files that usually change together (and are not used by anything else outside that component) are stored close together.